 These actions can also be performed in bulk on this screen.

-You may find that your site receives the occasional "comment spam" -- often characterized by gibberish, ads for pharmaceutical products, or requests to visit non-related websites.
+You may find that your site receives "comment spam" -- often characterized by gibberish, ads for pharmaceutical products, or requests to visit non-related websites.

 The Akismet comment spam protection is enabled for all Dartmouth WordPress sites.
 However, if you find you are receiving a large amount of comment spam, you may need to strengthen your comment settings.